JUICING AND CARROT JUICE

 15. Wash all carrots with a vegetable brush before making juice, but do not peel them.

 16. An alternative.
 Instead of carrot juice, you may have 1-2 ounces of wheat grass juice, but only once or twice weekly.
-It is much more yin, but quite nutritious.
+It is more yin, but quite nutritious.

 Do not use dried wheat grass juice.
 Fresh is best.
 You may have some frozen wheat grass juice if that is all you can find.
+Do not have both carrot juice and wheat grass juice on the same day.